 • “leaky gut,” holes in their intestinal linings following an exercise challenge (PLoS One, 2015 Dec 18;10(12):e0145453)

-Rheumatoid Arthritis Treatments More than 1.5 million North Americans suffer from the joint damage of rheumatoid arthritis, a disease that can also damage skin, eyes, heart, lung and blood vessels.
+More than 1.5 million North Americans suffer from the joint damage of rheumatoid arthritis, a disease that can also damage skin, eyes, heart, lung and blood vessels.
 Several studies showed that rheumatoid arthritis may be triggered by infection and that antibiotics might help to prevent and treat this joint destruction.
 I treated many of my rheumatoid arthritis patients with antibiotics and had some notable successes.
 However, antibiotics have failed to cure most cases of rheumatoid arthritis and most rheumatologists do not use this treatment.
-Instead, they use immune suppressants, drugs to slow down a person's immunity.
-This month's studies are exciting because they now offer a potential cure for many of the so-called auto-immune diseases, in which a person's immunity is overactive and doctors can't find a germ that is causing it.
+Instead, they use immune suppressants, drugs to slow down a person’s immune system.
+The studies mentioned here are exciting because they now offer a potential cure for many of the so-called auto-immune diseases, in which a person’s immune system is overactive and doctors can’t find a germ that is causing it.
 This new research suggests that when antibiotics have helped rheumatoid arthritis patients, they may have done so by changing the colony of gut bacteria from predominantly pro-inflammatory species to predominantly anti-inflammatory ones.

 If you are diagnosed with an auto-immune disease, realize that intensive research is going on to see if changing your gut bacteria can treat you.
 Even though some reports are very encouraging, doctors still have not proved that they can cure any auto-immune disease by changing your gut bacteria.
 At this time, most doctors prescribe some form of immune suppression for auto-immune diseases.